 - Practise their times tables every day for 5 minutes

 - Practise their spellings for 5 minutes each day.

 Finally, please be reminded that due to inclement weather, we would appreciate children bringing appropriate indoor shoes/slippers to wear in school.

 Thank you for reading.
-I look forward to a magnificent year.
+I look forward to another amazing term.